California and Nevada leaders honored for volunteerism, advocacy, and achievements

 About California and Nevada Credit Union Leagues

-Headquartered in Ontario, CA, the Leagues exist to help credit unions change people’s lives by supporting their operations, guidance, strategy and philosophy.
-Our trade association helps local credit unions in California serve their nearly 13.3 million members and those in Nevada serve 380,000 members.
+Headquartered in Ontario, California, the Leagues exist to help credit unions change people’s lives by supporting their operations, guidance, strategy and philosophy.
+Our trade association helps local credit unions in California serve nearly 13.4 million members and those in Nevada serve more than 390,000 members.
 Credit unions are for people, not profit!